zhangh12/TrialSimulator/README.md

 `TrialSimulator` is a system for declaratively implementing clinical trial simulations, inspired by the modular grammar of trial design.
 You provide the components—arms, endpoint-generation rules, milestones, and analysis methods—specify how they are combined under fixed or adaptive designs, and `TrialSimulator` takes care of the details, allowing you to focus on the design while it handles the mechanics.

-`TrialSimulator` gives users full freedom to specify how trial data are generated and how analyses are performed.
-To make this process more convenient, it also provides a suite of helper functions: for data generation, utilities to sample endpoints from common distributions; for analysis, implementations of widely used methods such as group sequential tests, graphical multiple testing procedures, combination tests, and closed tests.
-These tools are optional but make it easier to construct and evaluate complex trial designs without sacrificing flexibility.
+`TrialSimulator` provides a suite of helper functions to support the full trial lifecycle.
+For data generation, it offers utilities to sample endpoints from common distributions.
+For adaptation, it includes execution functions that modify trial settings *in place*.
+For analysis, it implements methods such as regression models, group sequential tests, graphical multiple testing procedures, combination tests, and closed tests.
+These tools are entirely optional, but they make it simple to construct and evaluate complex trial designs without sacrificing flexibility.

 ## Shiny App